Cultivating Pure Motivation

 Just having partial compassion, compassion for your friends but not other living beings, compassion for desirable objects, living beings that look beautiful to you, but not those who appear ugly or violent is not enough.
 Anyway, what we normally believe to be compassion is usually not compassion but attachment; it’s based on attachment.
 The compassion we need to receive bodhicitta is impartial compassion, compassion for all sentient beings excluding not even one; equal compassion for all sentient beings, not just the suffering humans and animals we see with our eyes.
 We have to have compassion for all suffering sentient beings.

 At our present level of mind there are many sentient beings that we can see but there are also many different types of sentient being that we can’t see.
 For example, ours is not the only universe; there are huge numbers of universes, many different worlds, that we can’t see, and in many of those live other sentient beings.
 Even today scientists are discovering and describing new galaxies that they didn’t believe existed before.
 In those galaxies are planets upon which live different sentient beings leading different lives that we don’t see because of our limited intelligence, limited power of mind.
 Even on earth there are beings that we don’t see, beings that we will see when our mind is ready, when it has the power to see them, in the same way we presently see humans and certain kinds of animal.
 So there are many different types of sentient being and they live in six different realms.
 In order to generate compassion for all sentient beings it’s necessary to understand the different sufferings that sentient beings experience.

 More Resources for Study

-Thank you for experiencing this multimedia title presenting Chapter 5 from Freedom Through Understanding based on teachings given in 1975 by Lama Zopa Rinpoche at the Royal Holloway College in England.
+Thank you for experiencing this multimedia title presenting Chapter 5 from Freedom Through Understanding edited by Nicholas Ribush and based on teachings given in 1975 by Lama Zopa Rinpoche at the Royal Holloway College in England.

 Learn more about Lama Zopa Rinpoche here.